taocpp/PEGTL/doc/Inputs-and-Parsing.md

 - The `rewind_mode` defaults to `rewind_mode::dontcare` in which case the input might not be rewound to its start when `parse()` returns `false`.
 Rewinding can be enabled by passing `rewind_mode::required`.

 A parsing run can have the [same three outcomes](Rules-and-Grammars.md#match-function) as the match function of a rule.
-Note that the terminology "local" and "global" does not make too much sense at top-level, however for consistency sake we keep these terms here, too.
+Note that the distinction between "local" and "global" failure does not make too much sense at top-level, however for sake of consistency we will use these terms in all appropriate contexts.

 TODO